OrynVail/OrynOS/README.md

 ---
 ## 🤝 Contributing

 Contributions are welcome!
-Please see our Contributing Guidelines for details.
 Ways to Contribute
  * 🐛 Report bugs or issues
  * 💡 Suggest new features or improvements
  * 📝 Improve documentation
- * 🔧 Submit pull requests

 ---
 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

 ---